 We encourage you to explore the website to learn about what OSS staff do and how they further Appalachian's mission.
 If you see an opportunity for improvement or collaboration, please let us know.
 The Office of Student Success is new to Appalachian and welcomes the opportunity to serve our commuity even more effectively.

 Appalachian has numerous resources to help our students succeed.
 To help faculty and staff easily navigate these resources, OSS has partnered with the Early Intervention Team and the Dean of Students Office to offer the following Quick Referral Guide for Faculty and Staff.

 The social, personal, and academic demands of college can place enormous stress on students.
-To help students stay fully engaged in the educational process and meet Appalachian's high standards, the university has numerous means of identifying students who might be struggling.
-If you are concerned about a student, please review the options below to help you connect with the appropriate resource for your student.
+To help students stay fully engaged in the educational process and meet Appalachian's high standards, the University has numerous means of identifying students who might be struggling.
+If you are concerned about a student, please review the options below to connect with the appropriate resource for your student.

 Reasons for Concern:

-If your concern about a student is based solely on attendance, please click on the yellow circle to the left to complete and submit an Attendance Alert.
+If your concern about a student is based solely on attendance or academic performance, please click on the yellow circle to the left to complete and submit an Attendance/Performance Alert.
 Office of Student Success staff will reach out to the student about whom you are concerned and will follow up with you.
 Questions?
 Please feel free to contact the Office of student Success at 828.262.6987 or firstname.lastname@example.org.
-You are also welcome to visit our office in 238 I.G.
+You are also welcome to visit us in 238 I.G.
 Greer.